qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - how to use calendar
 - why am unable to add calendar invites to my calendar iphone plus is of easilydo mail a a a of a
 - were is the calendar
-- ism still very confused about calendar invites in email when i receive an invitation there seems to be no way of adding it to my calendar i can even see the calendar is attachment but cannot do anything with it i assume this is a bug since you should be able to add events to the calendar or third party calendar but i cannot see how to do tbsp
+- i'm still very confused about calendar invites in email when i receive an invitation there seems to be no way of adding it to my calendar i can even see the calendar is attachment but cannot do anything with it i assume this is a bug since you should be able to add events to the calendar or third party calendar but i cannot see
-- is there a calendar tbsp
+- is there a calendar
 - support calendar invitation and write the event in a calendar available on the android google calendar or other
 - no calendar with the app
 - i cannot see calendar invites is files on my email when someone sends me a calendar invitation how do i enable that feature